LoboFernandes/chemputing/README.md

 pip install -e .
 ```

-To run the unit tests that come with the Chempiler, we will need to install next in- development packages.
+To run the unit tests that come with the Chempiler, we will need to install next under development packages.

 ### Project structure